Technicalgrootboom/CMPG-323-Project-2---30844495/README.md

+**Linked to Project hosted:** ecopowersolutionswebapp.azurewebsites.net
 # CMPG-323-Project-2---30844495
  The project entails the development of a comprehensive CRUD RESTful API for EcoPower Logistics, facilitating the seamless management of logistics data by integrating REST architecture and database operations to enhance efficiency and customer experience.

-#EcoPower Logistics CRUD RESTful API Project
+# EcoPower Logistics CRUD RESTful API Project
 Welcome to the EcoPower Logistics CRUD RESTful API project!
 This repository serves as the central hub for the development of a comprehensive API that will revolutionize the way we manage logistics data within the solar energy systems context.

-#Table of Contents
+# Table of Contents
 - Project Overview
 - Project Aim
 - Getting Started